wp-plugins/triagis-security-evaluation/readme.txt

 = Check Folder Permissions With 1-Click =

 Most Wordpress installations get hacked due to insecure folder permissions.
 World-writable (777) permissions invite other users to upload and access files to your server, making it highly vulnerable.

+= Move Wp-Content Directory =

+Most Wordpress installations use a folder called wp-content and a subdirectory "uploads".
+If you want to make it a little more difficult for possible automated attacks to succeed you might want to consider changing your wp-content directory name.
+With our plugin you can do with a few clicks.
+NOTE: This is intended for development environments and not production sites.
+We do not recommend to try this on your live sites.

 = Future Versions =